learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/ORM.md

 ### Disadvantages:

 1. **Performance**: \
 The layer of abstraction added by the ORMS also adds another layer of complexity and reduction in performance.
-Well-written SQL code performs much better than an ORM- this of course will scale with the size of an app.
+Well-written SQL code performs much better than an ORM- this of course will scale with the size of an app (by performance we mean how quickly queries execute and return).

 2. **Learning an ORM**: \
 It is likely that you the reader probably know how to write SQL code, but what about Sequelize specifically?
 Learning an ORM (its syntax, conventions, and underlying intricacies) for projects adds additional prerequisite learning and can delay development